PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ##### 83b Price

 Amount enter field.
-Its a mandatory field.
-Decimal is not allowed.
-Default value is set to `$0`.
+Decimal is allowed.
+Default value is set to `$0.00`.

 ##### 83b Income

 Its calculated field.  `83b Income` = `Shares Granted` * `83b Price`.

+Default value is set to `$0.00`.

 #### Vesting Schedule Type

+Vesting Schedule is not applicable for the `Stock Grant` .

 Type of vesting schedule.
 It can be either `Simple` or `Custom` .